Argoday/IPL/exe/QPaint/readme.md

 QPaint is a simple paint-like gui application.

-Note: This application serves as a test bed for AIL, funcitonality is added as it is added to AIL.
+Note: This application is not useful yet.
+At the moment it only serves as a hap-hazard test bed for AIL.

 ## Dependencies